 This is an empty box with a translucent white background and white sides.
 This box is mostly used for photographing jewelry items such as necklaces, earrings, and bracelets.
 It aids in the entire illumination of the ornament by reducing distracting shadows from its body sections.

 Jewelry photography lighting will come from one direction if you take photos beside a window or use side lighting in a studio.
 Reflectors can act as the fill light on the other side to balance out the shadows.
 It gives even illumination to the jewelry without mixing light sources.

-When photographing jewelry in a larger area, photographers usually utilize softboxes or umbrellas with studio lights.
+When photographing jewelry in a larger area, photographers usually utilize softboxes or umbrellas with LED studio lights for photography.
 You may also need stands to help position and angle the light fixtures.
 Batteries are also needed if the fixture accepts multiple power supplies and you don’t want to come across tripping hazards.

 More jewelry photography lighting tips